JagsJulia/Jags.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Jags-j0.3-v0.2.0.
+This version will be kept as the Github branch Jags-j0.4-v0.3.0.
+Branch Jags-j0.3-v0.2.0 runs on Julia 0.3.x.

 ## What's new

 ### Version 0.3.0

-1. Updated for Julia 0.4
+1. Updated for Julia 0.4.
+Julia 0.4 and upwards only.
+2. Removed Compat with 0.3.

 ### Version 0.2.0

 1. Added badges for Julia package listing
 2. Exported JAGS_HOME in Jags.jl
-3. Updated for Julia 0.4
+3. Updated for to also run Julia 0.4 pre-releases

 ### Version 0.1.5